axfelix/islandora_solution_pack_database/README.md

 -   Database names can conflict, though this is fairly rare due to the way most DB tools handle import/export.

+-	This module does a probably-appalling amount of shelling out to grep and sed and whatnot.
+Significant parts would have to be rewritten for it to be "cleaner" / more pure PHP / theoretically work on Windows.
+I will never do this.

 -   Non-public objects are not really supported since the Adminer instances running in the docker container don't know anything about the Fedora auth restrictions.

 Maintainers/Sponsors